-While contrast is abundant in the streets, you can easily slip into different worlds by just turning the corner.
-Hidden markets are a unique experience and they are where you will taste some of the best street food.
+While contrast is abundant in the streets, you can easily slip into different worlds by just turning a corner.
+Hidden markets are a unique experience, and they are where you will taste some of the best street food.
 With its bright lights and bold colors, Bangkok is a must-see destination.

 Culture and Language

-Ancient civilizations began to form and during the classical period from the 10th to the 14th century, the Khmer ruled the area.
-Towards the end of the classical period, Tai tribes began to travel southwards, before the Burmese wars in the 16th century.
-After the war is when Siam began to unify and restore itself.
+Ancient civilizations began to form, and during the classical period from the 10th to the 14th century, the Khmer ruled the area.
+Towards the end of the classical period, Tai tribes began to travel southwards, before the Burmese wars in the 16th century; after the war is when Siam began to unify and restore itself.

-But Thailand has had its dark days too.
-The fight for democracy and the power of the military has led to multiple coups throughout the years and they have had issues with dictators.
+Thailand has had its dark days too.
+The fight for democracy and the power of the military has led to multiple coups throughout the years, and they have had issues with dictators.
 Since the early 1900s, Thailand has experienced periods of democracy and military rule, with the military once again in power and the political struggle returning to a deadlock.

-Visitors to Thailand will find that the majority of the population is deeply ingrained in Theravada Buddhism, which has taught the people deep respect and a connection to their family.
-National pride is also displayed from playing the national anthem to displaying the national flag.
+Visitors to Thailand will find that the majority of the population is deeply ingrained in Theravada Buddhism, which has taught the people deep respect and a connection to their families.
+National pride is also displayed, from playing the national anthem to displaying the national flag.

 Thai is the official language of Thailand.
-Most of the nationals will speak Thai and English is not common throughout the city.
+Most of the nationals will speak Thai, and English is not common throughout the city.
 In touristy areas, you may encounter people speaking English, but at the infamous street food stalls, don’t expect English to be spoken.